 Hoel Pond is a large pond with over 6 miles of shoreline to explore.
 The eastern shores are private.

 Caution: a culvert drains Hoel Pond and is not designed to travel through.
 The culvert is wide enough for most kayaks, but it drains steeply downhill with a slight drop on the other end and would be a dangerous and non-successful venture.

 How to get there:

-> From the intersection of Route 3 and Route 86 in Saranac Lake follow Route 86 toward Paul Smiths.
-Continue for 5-miles to Route 186 on the left.
-Follow Route 186 for 4-miles to its end at Route 30.
-Follow Route 30 toward Tupper Lake for around 5.5 miles to Floodwood Road on the right.
+From Tupper Lake follow Route 3 east.
+Turn left on Route 30, toward Fish Creek, and travel about 8.8 miles to Floodwood Road on the left.
 Follow Floodwood Road for 0.35 miles to Hoel Pond Road on the right.
 Follow here to the Hoel Pond Access Road (dirt road) on the left.
 Follow this rough road along the golf course to the boat launch, 0.5 miles.

-> From Boat Launch Site to Hoel Pond, 30 feet, short steep path down stairs to sandy beach
+Portage/Carry Details: From state boat launch site to Hoel Pond the carry is 30 feet on a short, steep path down stairs to sandy beach

-> Primitive camping sites are located on the pond to the NE and SW.
+Primitive camping sites are located on the pond to the NE and SW.